 It might even cause them to avoid situations completely.

-Another example of this is my own son .
+Another example is my own son.
 He always brought lunch to school that had to be microwaved.
-One day there was a substitute and she did not allow him to use the microwave.
+One day, there was a substitute, and she did not allow him to use the microwave.

-Following that single event, he would not bring warm lunches to school anymore because he worried that would happen again.
-This was despite being reassured by his teacher that she’d leave a note for future substitutes to ensure it didn’t happen again.
+Following that single event, he would not bring warm lunches to school anymore because he worried that it would happen again.
+This was despite his teacher reassuring him that she’d leave a note for future substitutes to ensure it didn’t happen again.

 Emotional Reasoning